HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 ## Mapping Complexity and Validation
 Ensuring valid mappings from different source coding systems requires careful attention to the nature of the relationships between source and target concepts.
 While some mappings represent true one-to-one relationships that can be transformed directly, many cases involve one-to-many relationships between a coded source and multiple OMOP target concepts.
 These target concepts may reside within a single domain or span multiple domains within the OMOP structure. (**add link See Standard concepts & Domain discussion for detailed information.**)

 The absence of established mappings in the OHDSI Standardized Vocabularies significantly increases the risk of incorrect or ambiguous data translation.
-Such gaps require careful evaluation and potentially custom mapping development to maintain data integrity during the transformation process.
+Such gaps require careful evaluation and potentially custom mapping and / or concept target development to maintain data integrity during the transformation process.

 ## Automated Mapping Support
 Leveraging a terminology server (e.g.: https://echidna.fhir.org) can facilitate automated mapping processes, particularly for free text or non-standard codes, while producing consistent mapping results across transformation instances.
 This approach reduces manual intervention and improves the reliability of code translation activities.